bachnguyen3005/ArePlusPlus/README.md

-# Warehouse robot simulation with TurtleBot
+# Project for Robotics Studio 1 Subject - Warehouse robot simulation with TurtleBot

 The Robotic Studio 1 Smart Factory project develops software capabilities to allow a robotic platform within a warehouse to perform useful activities, avoiding human risk and WHS concerns.
 The